digital-land/config-manager/README.md

 Create a python virtualenv then run:

     make init
+    * I had to comment out digital_land_python in requirements.txt

 Create a local development postgres db

     createdb config_manager
+    * I had to run "sudo -u postgres createdb config_manager"

 Create or update db schema

+    * I had to set a password for the postgres user with
+    * ALTER USER postgres PASSWORD 'newpassword';
+    * then I had to update the database url in the flaskenv file to
+    * DATABASE_URL=postgresql://postgres:postgres@localhost/config_manager
     make upgrade-db

 Load data

     make load-data
+    * this maybe worked, but there's lots of errors?

 Drop local data